 This will help keep your brain sharp, your energy up and improve your overall resilience.

-Hala Dakhil, recommends making a workout plan and committing to it in the same way you would commit to showing up for a personal trainer session.
+Hala Dakhil, co-founder of the Jeddah-based Pulse Studio KSA, recommends making a workout plan and committing to it in the same way you would commit to showing up for a personal trainer session.

 She recommends a cardio workout before breaking your fast, but if you feel too weak, remember that any movement is better than nothing.